chris-roerig/how-to-ruby-on-rails-ec2/README.md

 echo 'source "$HOME/.rvm/scripts/rvm"' >> ~/.bashrc
 ```

 ** Important! ** Update `.bashrc` to allow RVM in non internactive mode.
-If you don't do this Bundler and other gems will not be executed by Mina.
+If you don't do this Bundler and other gems will not be executed by Mina. ((bundle: command not found)[https://github.com/mina-deploy/mina/issues/290#issuecomment-83104437])

 ```
 # Add RVM to PATH for scripting.
 Make sure this is the last PATH variable change.